ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 This tool then allows you to monitor and troubleshoot your serverless applications.

 Personally I have used [Lumigo](https://lumigo.io){:target="_blank"}  to achieve just that.
-Many of the things that you have to custom build will be provided out of the box.
+The things you have to customize, will be provided out of the box.

-You get an high level dashboard to visualize the problems in your application.
+You get a high-level dashboard to visualize the problems in your application.

 <div style="text-align: center;">
   <img src="/img/2019-10-15-Monitoring-serverless-apps-on-AWS/lumigo-dashboard.png" width="80%" height="80%">